Rob Parker (sports journalist): Business

 Rob Parker co-owns a barbershop called Sporty Cutz on Seven Mile Road in Detroit.
 It was established in October 2002.

 Television

 Parker has worked as a contributor to FS1's Skip and Shannon: Undisputed, teaming up again with former debate partner Skip Bayless from ESPN's First Take.
 He was also a frequent guest on Colin Cowherd's The Herd With Colin Cowherd for television and radio.
 He has worked at WDIV-TV in Detroit since 1993.
 Parker was hired on at ESPN in 2003.
 He was a regular on First Take, where he debated controversial sports topics with Bayless and Stephen A. Smith.
 He also appeared on ESPN's Numbers Never Lie with Michael Smith.
 Parker also hosted a TV show called Sports Rap on WADL in Detroit with Detroit Lions safety Ron Rice.
+In August 16th 2025 it was announced ESPN rehired him and he would be making appearances on First Take The Pat Mcafee Show The Rich Eisen Show and Pardon The Interruption.

 Controversies

 Hank Aaron column

 In 2004, Parker penned a much-maligned column where he called Hank Aaron a "coward" for declining to attend when Barry Bonds would break the career home run record.